FRINXio/frinxio.github.io/frinx-workflow-manager/python-sdk/services-python-api/readme.md

 ```

 In this example, we used frinx-python-sdk and frinx-services-python-api to create conductor worker compatible with Frinx Machine 6.1.0 release.
-For more detail, how to inport and execute this worke, please visit SDK part.
+For more details, how to import and execute this worker, please visit SDK part.

 ### Versioning